-- verifying candidates' identity and academic or vocational qualifications - obtaining professional and character references - checking previous employment history and ensuring that a candidate has the health and physical capacity for the job, - UK Right to Work - clear enhanced DBS check

-• any further checks as appropriate to gain all the relevant information to enable checks on suitability to work with children.
+- verifying candidates' identity and academic or vocational qualifications - obtaining professional and character references - checking previous employment history and ensuring that a candidate has the health and physical capacity for the job, - UK Right to Work - clear enhanced DBS check - any further checks as appropriate to gain all the relevant information to enable checks on suitability to work with children. - As part of the shortlisting process schools and colleges should consider carrying out an online search as part of their due diligence on the shortlisted candidates.
+This may help identify any incidents or issues that have happened, and are publicly available online, which the school or college might want to explore with the applicant at interview.
+Shortlisted candidates should be informed that online searches may be done as part of due diligence checks.

 Evidence of these checks must be recorded on the Single Central Record.

 All recruitment materials will include reference to the school's commitment to safeguarding and promoting the wellbeing of pupils.

 Click here for more information on identity checks